EmberBeard/EmbersBlenderToolbox/ReadMe.md

-# Ember Beard's Blender Toolbox
+# EmberBeard's Blender Toolbox

-This is a small addon for blender containing a bunch of custom utilities to make my avatar development process a little easier.
+This is a small addon for blender containing a bunch of custom utilities to make my character/avatar development process for videogames a little easier.
 Maybe you'll find this useful.

 ## Tools